By M Ghazali Khan

 ‘The passing of the CAA has been met with protests across the country by people from all backgrounds and religions.
 In every major Indian city, people have been gathering to express their opposition to the Act.
 There have been democratic, peaceful protests where ordinary citizens have collectively recited the Preamble to the Constitution.
 Many have also pledged to boycott and refuse to cooperate with the NRC.
 In the Northeast , where protests have been particularly intense, the government has deployed army and paramilitary units, imposed curfews, and blocked Internet access.
 Five young people, Dipanjal Das, Sam Stafford, Dwijendra Panjing, Iswar Nayak and Abdul Alim, have already been killed in police firing.

 Making special mention of police brutality against Jamia and AMU students it says, ‘On Sunday, 15 December, Delhi Police illegally entered the campus of Jamia Millia Islamia University and used pellet guns to fire at protesting students.
 Tear gas shells were fired at students studying in the library and inside hostel rooms, creating havoc and seriously injuring many, including at least two students with bullet wounds.
+Many students did not complain fearing that legal help may impose legal fees.
 Muslim students were targeted for particularly acute violence, accompanied by Islamophobic abuse.
-Women students have said that the police sexually assaulted them after barging into their hostel.
+Women students have said that the police committed sexual offences as they sexually assaulted them after barging into their hostel.
 Multiple reports of police violence against peaceful student protests have also emerged from Aligarh Muslim University (AMU).The implementation of curfew and shutting down of internet has prevented students at AMU from communicating with the outside world, but the press has been able to confirm that there have been severe injuries including one student who lost his hand when hit by a teargas shell.’

 ‘Protesting is a basic democratic right.
 In India under Narendra Modi’s regime we have seen alarming suppression of dissent along with sustained efforts to reinforce Brahmanical Hindutva ultra-nationalist ideologies and the vision of a regressive purist Hindu nation.
 The violent attacks by the police and military on peaceful protests is yet another blatant display of the Indian Government’s repressive and autocratic nature.
 It says.